What to do if you’re exposed to a toxic substance that results in an injury years (or decades) later

-A “toxic tort” is simply a legal claim for an injury caused by exposure to a dangerous substance.
-The list of dangerous substances is endless, but the top of the list includes:
+For one, the term “toxic tort” would start appearing all over Arizona newspapers.
+A “toxic tort” is a legal claim for an injury caused by exposure to a dangerous substance.

-Toxic tort claims arise in a number of situations.
+A toxic tort claim can arise in a wide variety of situations.
 Here are the 4 most common causes:

 To establish a negligence claim, you must prove 3 things:

-For example, let's say you're a construction worker and your company forces you to work with asbestos, but fails to provide you with proper equipment to filter the asbestos out of the air.
+For example, let’s say you’re a construction worker and your company forces you to work with asbestos but fails to provide the proper equipment to filter the asbestos out of the air or prevent your exposure.

 In this situation, the construction company, which owed you a duty to provide you with a reasonably safe work environment, likely breached that duty by failing to provide you with the necessary safety equipment.
-So long as you can provide proof that the exposure to asbestos caused your injury, you will have successfully made out a negligence claim against the construction company.
+So long as you can provide proof that the exposure to asbestos caused an injury, you will have successfully made out a negligence claim.

 Unlike negligence, strict liability exists regardless of fault.
-The theory behind strict liability is that some activities are so dangerous that the person or company who caused the injury should be held liable regardless of whether or not the person or company was negligent.
+The theory behind strict liability is that some activities are so dangerous that the person or company who caused the resulting injury should be held liable.

-If a person or company knows that a substance is dangerous but intentionally conceals the danger or misleads workers and/or the public about the seriousness of the danger, the person or company may be liable for intentional misrepresentation or fraud.
+If a person or company knows that a substance is dangerous, but intentionally conceals the danger or misleads the consumer about the seriousness of the danger, the person or company may be liable for intentional misrepresentation or fraud.

-If you're harmed by a toxic substance while on the job, you can file a workers' compensation claim.
+If you were harmed by a toxic substance while on the job, you can file a workers’ compensation claim.

 One of the benefits to filing a workers’ compensation claim (as opposed to filing a civil lawsuit) is that workers’ compensation is a no-fault insurance system.
 This means that you don’t need to prove that your employer did anything wrong in order to receive compensation for your injury.

-In Montana, the statute of limitations for most toxic tort claims is 3 years.
-This means that a person must file a lawsuit within 3 years of when they discovered (or by the exercise of reasonable diligence should have discovered) that they were injured by the defendant's conduct.
+In Arizona, the statute of limitations for most toxic tort claims is 2 years.
+This means that a person must file a lawsuit within 2 years of when they discover (or by the exercise of reasonable diligence should have discovered) that they were injured by the defendant’s conduct.

 When an injury or illness occurs so long after the event that caused the harm, it often takes a while for the plaintiff to draw the connection between causation and consequence.
 As a result, defendants in toxic tort cases often end up arguing that the plaintiff should have discovered they were injured by the alleged conduct years ago and the statute of limitations has since run out.